 HOF028: Oudom Pravat

-Once the political and economic situation in Laos became untenable for him, he was able, as a single male, to escape from Laos with the help of friends.
+At the age of 4, Oudom Pravat experienced the death of his father.
+His mother struggled to make ends meet and his family lived in poverty.
+As a result, he was sent to live with his aunt, uncle and cousins until his early 20s.
+When the political and economic situation in Laos became untenable for him, he was able, as a single male, to escape from Laos with the help of friends.
 He was ferried across the Mekong River to Thailand where he was apprehended and held by Thai Police.
-He remembered a frightening event during which he was interrogated by a police offcier who had pointed a gun at his head while acussing him of being a Vietnamese spy.
-He eventually succeded in convincing them that he was Laotian, not a spy.
+He remembered a frightening event during which he was interrogated by a police officer who had pointed a gun at his head while accusing him of being a Vietnamese spy.
+He eventually succeeded in convincing them that he was Laotian, not a spy.

 The fellow mentioned that he was very grateful to the sponsors that supported him during his stays in Winnipeg and Ottawa.

-To this day, he is very happy that he was able to leave his war-torn country and settled in Canada where he worked, raised a family and lived in peace.
+He is very happy that he was able to leave his war-torn country and settle in Canada where he has worked, raised a family and lived in peace.